Kunshan Olympic Sports Center

-Kunshan Olympic Sports Center (昆山奥体中心 (Kūnshān Àotǐ Zhōngxīn)) is a football-specific stadium in Kunshan, Jiangsu, China.
+The Kunshan Olympic Sports Centre Stadium at the Kunshan Olympic Sports Centre (昆山奥体中心 (Kūnshān Àotǐ Zhōngxīn)) is a football-specific stadium in Kunshan, Jiangsu, China.
 Its construction commenced on October 29, 2020.

 Architectural features

 The overall scheme of the design takes the "folding fan" as the core concept, takes the Sugong folding fan as the design inspiration, and is equipped with a concrete double-column system to form the fan bone of the "folding fan" façade.
 At the same time, the façade adopts a soft and transparent PTFE membrane structure to form the fan surface of the "folding fan" façade, achieving the transparent and light design effect of the "folding fan".